Looking for the best day trips from Zadar? There are many wonderful day trips you can add to your itinerary for the city.

 By guided tour

-If you prefer the convenience of a guided tour, consider this full day tour to Krka National Park that will allow you to experience the magic of the Skradinski buk trail and waterfall, and enjoy a swim if you wish.
+If you prefer the convenience of a guided tour, consider this full day tour to Krka National Park that will allow you to experience the magic of the Skradinski buk trail and waterfall.
 You’ll arrive at the Skradin entrance, and enjoy a 30-minute boat ride within the park.

 #3 Enjoy the history at Šibenik